-And a special year this was, it being our 40th year since the play was revived - a period, that if the date we'd been given of it last being performed in 1938 is correct, makes the revived period as long as the play was dormant.
+Souling in 2018A special year 2018 was as it being our 40th year since the play was revived - a period, that if the date we'd been given of it last being performed in 1938 is correct, makes the revived period as long as the play was dormant.

-The summary for this year is that after the usual start at the Saracen's Head on the 1st November we took the play out on Friday 2nd and Saturday 3rd November of the first week then Thursday, Friday and Saturday of the second week.
-We finish on the 10th with what was a memorable performance evening of song and music at the Saracen's Head in Warburton.
+The summary for this year was that after the usual start at the Saracen's Head on the 1st November we took the play out on Friday 2nd and Saturday 3rd November of the first week then Thursday, Friday and Saturday of the second week.
+We finished on the 10th with what was a memorable performance evening of song and music at the Saracen's Head in Warburton.
 The full itinerary for were we went is available here.

 For those of you new to the play, an idea of what we get up to can be found in the summaries of the last few years below, and reading some of the information about the play that can be found through the links above left.